Sudan's military takes power in coup, arrests prime minister | Politics

 After the early morning arrests of Prime Minister Abdalla Hamdok and other senior officials, thousands poured into the streets of the capital, Khartoum, and its twin city of Omdurman.
 They blocked streets and set fire to tires as security forces used tear gas to disperse them.

-Pro-democracy activist Dura Gambo said paramilitary forces chased protesters through some neighborhoods of Khartoum.
-She said the sporadic sound of gunshots could be heard in many parts of the capital.

-Records from a hospital in Khartoum obtained by The Associated Press showed some people admitted with gunshot wounds.
+Records from a Khartoum hospital obtained by The Associated Press showed some people admitted with gunshot wounds.

 In the afternoon, the head of the military, Gen. Abdel-Fattah Burhan, announced on national TV that he was dissolving the government and the Sovereign Council, a joint military and civilian body created soon after al-Bashir's ouster to run the country.